 - Hold training sessions on subjects such as conflict management, interpersonal communication and delegation to raise awareness and introduce basic tecniques.

-- Develop written procedures for routine task and get the employees to write these procedures wherever possible, reviewing them regularly
+- Develop written procedures for routine tasks and get the employees to write these procedures wherever possible, reviewing them regularly

 - Have a suggestion box where employees can make suggestions anonymously.
 This encourages people to be open and honest.